Polyethylene

 Hundreds of options.
 Metallic series (brushed silver, champagne, bronze, matte gold, graphite).
 Natural series (oak wood, walnut, Jerusalem stone, architectural concrete).
 Solid series (whites through deep blacks, matte or gloss).
 A full catalog and physical samples are presented during the consultation.

 Absolutely.
-The most striking facades combine Alucobond with glass curtain walls, aluminum shading systems, or stone accents.
+The most striking facades combine Alucobond panels with natural stone, composite wood, or aluminium shading systems.
 The combination creates visual depth and gives architects full design flexibility.

 Especially so.
 The high-quality PVDF coating is engineered for strong UV exposure, high humidity, and salt-laden air.
 Alucobond is now the most common cladding material in Tel Aviv high-rises, Caesarea villas and office buildings across Israel.